2026 Results: Berkshire & Oxfordshire

 - Promote the Challenge through your networks and encourage your community to take part.

-Interested?
-Email us at tverc@oxfordshire.gov.uk to express your interest or ask any questions - we'd love to hear from you!
+If you are planning an event, or have any questions, please let us know by emailing tverc@oxfordshire.gov.uk to express your interest or ask any questions as we'd love to hear from you!

 Learn more about City Nature Challenge